Follow Us!

 Author(s): Edy Setyawan, Ben C. Stevenson, Muhamad Izuan, Rochelle Constantine, and Mark V. Erdmann

-Tags: conservation, MPA, Manta Ray, tourism, Marine Protected Area, aerial photogrammetry; marine megafauna; unmanned aerial vehicle; sexual dimorphism; size at maturity
+Tags: conservation, Manta Ray, MPA, tourism, Marine Protected Area, aerial photogrammetry; marine megafauna; unmanned aerial vehicle; sexual dimorphism; size at maturity

 Description: This study explores the application of small, commercially available drones to determine